-Video on the Samsung Galaxy range, like music is excellent.
-However, unlike music, it is head and shoulders above the rest of the competition, in no small part thanks to that Full HD Super AMOLED screen.
+Like music, video on the Samsung Galaxy range is excellent, thanks in no small part thanks to that Full HD Super AMOLED screen.

 When I review phones, I usually gravitate towards downloading my favourite apps to improve the experience - SwiftKey, PlayerPro and MX Player are the first three on my list.
 However, with the Galaxy S4, I had no need for a new video player app as everything I wanted was serviced by the inbuilt experience.

 The interface is clean, with a white background enabling the thumbnails of the videos you want to watch really bringing the content to the fore.
 Then you've got the neat functionality of videos auto-playing as thumbnails, which is possible thanks to the power of the processor.
 It's not critical functionality, but it's really fun to watch.